INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_automated_quiz.md

      performance through cross-validation on the full data
 - b) circular values: we do a permutation of all the possible parameter value combinations
-- c) cross-validation: for each parameter set, a model is trained on some training data and the score is computed on some testing data.
-The training and testing sets are defined by the cross-validation strategy
+- c) cross-validation: the generalization performance of each parameter set is evaluated by using an internal cross-validation procedure
 - d) contribution value: we estimate how much each parameter contributes to the model generalization performance
 ```